-- approximately \$5 million to hire sales and marketing personnel and support increased sales and marketing activities; - approximately \$5 million to fund further research and development, clinical utility studies and future enhancements of our current test and our planned tests and services; - · approximately \$3 million to acquire equipment, implement automation and scale our capabilities to prepare for significant test volume; - approximately \$1 million to satisfy deferred salary obligations; and - the balance for general corporate purposes and to fund ongoing operations and expansion of our business.
+- approximately \$5 million to hire sales and marketing personnel and support increased sales and marketing activities; - approximately \$5 million to fund further research and development, clinical utility studies and future enhancements of our current test and our planned tests and services; - approximately \$3 million to acquire equipment, implement automation and scale our capabilities to prepare for significant test volume; - approximately \$1 million to satisfy deferred salary obligations; and - the balance for general corporate purposes and to fund ongoing operations and expansion of our business.

 The expected use of net proceeds of this offering represents our current intentions based upon our present plan and business conditions.
 As of the date of this prospectus, we cannot specify with certainty all of the particular uses for the net proceeds to be received upon the completion of this offering.
 We will have broad discretion in the application of the net proceeds in the category of "for general corporate purposes and to fund ongoing operations and expansion of our business," and investors will be relying on our judgment regarding the application of the proceeds of this offering.
 For example, if we identify opportunities that we believe are in the best interests of our stockholders, we may use a portion of the net proceeds from this offering to acquire, invest in or license complementary products, technologies or businesses although we have no current commitments, understandings or agreements to do so.
-The actual amounts and timing of our actual expenditures depend on numerous factors, including the success of our efforts to market OncoCEE-BR, the timing and progress of our discovery, research and development activities for the tests in our pipeline, the success of our efforts to increase sales of our laboratory services, the success of our efforts to expand our international sales, changes in regulatory requirements for LDTs, and other unforeseen regulatory or compliance costs.
-The costs and timing of test discovery and development activities, particularly conducting clinical validation studies and obtaining regulatory clearance or approval, if required, are highly uncertain, subject to substantial risks and can often change.
-Depending on the outcome of these activities and other unforeseen events, our plans and priorities may change and we may apply the net proceeds of this offering in different proportions than we currently anticipate.
+The actual amounts and timing of our actual expenditures depend on numerous factors, including the success of our efforts to market OncoCEE-BR, the timing and progress of our discovery, research and development activities for the tests in our pipeline, the success of our efforts to increase sales of our laboratory services, the success of our efforts to expand our international sales, changes in regulatory requirements for LDTs, and other unforeseen regulatory clearance or approval, if required, are highly uncertain, subject to substantial risks and can often change.
+Depending on the outcome of these activities and other unforeseen events, our plans and priorities may change and we may apply the net proceeds of this offering to acquire.